I want to introduce you to an important concept that I’ve been thinking a lot about lately:

 I’ve talked about how we turn to body hate in an effort to distract ourselves from our emotional discomfort, which is something I learned from Jane Hirschmann and Carol Munter in their book, When Women Stop Hating Their Bodies.
 They say, “We turn our bodies into metaphors for all of our bad feelings.”
 They go on to say that bad body thoughts involve displacement: “You are “attacking your body instead of allowing yourself to feel or think something else.”

-Emotional weight fixation is when we become preoccupied with our weight to comfort ourselves.
+We become preoccupied with our weight to comfort ourselves.

 We try to control our emotions and destiny by fixating on our weight, because we believe that being thin will make everything better—which we know is not true.